 “I’ve always had these big dreams and wanted to be on stage, but as soon as I got off stage I didn’t want anyone looking at me or talking to me because it made me feel sick.
 I suffered a lot from social anxiety and being on set was really scary to me,” he said.
 “That fear can cause limits in your art and your performance because you’re not going all in because there is this little thing in your head.”

-Even though you wouldn’t think Lonsdale struggled with social anxiety since his character Wally is super confident and outgoing, he has found ways to work through it on set.
+Between Dance Academy and The Flash, you wouldn’t think Lonsdale struggled with social anxiety, but he has found ways to work through it on set.
 He recently asked Flash co-star Tom Felton for advice and the Harry Potteractor recommended a book called “Innocence, Knowledge and Wonder,” which he says had a life-changing effect on him.

 “I actually just recently made a lot of breakthroughs.
 It’s actually kind of fun because you always have your mind and it’s a safe space but at the same time because, I recognize that and I have a lot of love and care for myself now, I’m able to be proud of that and show it however I want without fear,” he said.